 Bilal began The Ashes Series in 2003 at the start of the Iraq War.
-As an Iraqi refugee who fled to the United States in 1992, the SAIC alumnus watched the destruction of his country from afar.
-Besieged by violent images via the Internet and cable news, he felt helpless in his exile abroad and he longed to go home.
+As an Iraqi refugee who fled to the United States in 1992, the SAIC alum watched the destruction of his country from afar.
+Besieged by violent images via the internet and cable news, he felt helpless in his exile abroad and he longed to go home.

-In Iraq Bilal was an aspiring painter who dreamed of studying art.
+In Iraq, Bilal was an aspiring painter who dreamed of studying art.
 He was prohibited, however, because of his family’s political stand against Saddam Hussein.
-He says, “Art was viewed by the regime as a very strong way to influence people, especially youth.”
+He says, “art was viewed by the regime as a very strong way to influence people, especially youth.”
 Instead he studied geography.
 During his five years at the University of Baghdad, the undaunted artist continued to make work that was critical of his country’s dictatorship.
 Soon he was arrested as a dissident.
 In 1990, when Iraq invaded Kuwait, Bilal organized anti-war opposition groups.
-He lived under the constant threat of arrest and execution, and eventually he was forced to flee.
-He spent two years in a refugee camp in Saudi Arabia and then emigrated to the United States.
+He lived under the constant threat of arrest and execution, and eventually was forced to flee.
+He spent two years at a refugee camp in Saudi Arabia, then emigrated to the United States.

 By the time Bilal graduated from SAIC, his new country was occupying his home country.
 A year later, he received news that his brother, Haji, had been killed by an unmanned Predator drone.
 Soon after, his father died of grief.
 “For three years I thought about how to engage with that,” says Bilal.
 Then he saw an interview with an American soldier who operated the drones and was directed to drop missiles on Iraqi targets.
 “I was surprised there was no emotional connection to the people on the ground.
 And it struck me how we can become disconnected from reality when we live in a comfort zone.”